AndrasKovacs/cctt/README.md

 cost of weakening until forcing, where we recompute cofibrations and interval expression under the forcing cofibration.

+In the implementation, it can get fairly complicated to keep track of which values have been already forced w.r.t. the current context and which haven't.
+So I use a newtype wrapper called `F` to mark anything that is forced.
+Many functions also expect `F`-ed arguments, which can be very useful for avoiding duplicate forcing.
+Now, `F` adds a *significant* amount of noise everywhere in the code.
+But I find it valuable because when I switched to using it I immediately found a handful of forcing-related bugs.

 #### Stability annotations

 We don't want to always recompute neutral values on every forcing.
 Instead, we